redhat-appstudio/infra-deployments/components/monitoring/README.md

 #### 2. Service monitors

     a.
-Adding the servicemonitor decaration
+Adding the servicemonitor declaration

-  - If servicemonitor is for prometheus it self
+  - If servicemonitor is for prometheus itself

-      - Add servicemonitor declaration for scrapping the intended service
+      - Add the servicemonitor declaration for scraping the prometheus service

       - [Here](https://github.com/redhat-appstudio/infra-deployments/blob/main/components/monitoring/prometheus/base/prometheus-servicemonitors.yaml) is an example servicemonitor for prometheus itself

       ```yaml